 We selected some hills on the forest hills near the park, at Schenkenshul.
-From our holiday home it's about a quarter of an hour's walk - perfect for a spontaneous afternoon on the sled.
+From Woeste Hoogte 15 it's about a quarter of an hour's walk, handy for a spontaneous afternoon on the sled.

 How often does snow lie on the Veluwe?

-After such an afternoon, we wondered: how special is this actually?
-We discovered that snow on the Veluwe is becoming increasingly rare.
+After such an afternoon we looked up what the figures say.
+Snow on the Veluwe is becoming rarer.
 Where there were still an average of 23 days per year with a closed snow cover in the Netherlands around 1961, there are now only 3 days.
 Frost days have also decreased significantly: from an average of 67 days per year around 1965 to only 40 days now.
 (KNMI)

-For the Veluwe, this means that winters have become real surprises.
-You never know exactly how much snow you'll get - sometimes a thin layer, sometimes nothing, sometimes a beautiful white day like this one.
-It's exactly that unpredictability that makes such an afternoon extra special.
-In December 2017, a snow cover of no less than 34 centimeters was even measured in Hoog-Soeren on the Veluwe - an exceptional situation that shows how variable winter weather can be.
-Due to warming, snow is becoming increasingly rare, so enjoy it when you get the chance!
+For the Veluwe, this means winters have become unpredictable.
+Sometimes a thin layer, sometimes nothing, sometimes a white day like this one.
+In December 2017, a snow cover of 34 centimeters was measured in Hoog-Soeren on the Veluwe.
+Due to warming, snow is becoming increasingly rare; when it lies, it is worth heading out.

 Why such days stick with you